thomas-poignant/jenkins-pipeline/README.md

 # jenkins-pipeline
-Some example of jenkins pipeline i user
+Some example of jenkins pipeline i use